WordCmp.com

 • drive: move into a desired direction of discourse

-Other hyponyms of mean include stand for, represent, typify, symbolise, symbolize, signify, import, spell, aim, get, aim.
+Other hyponyms of mean include represent, stand for, symbolise, symbolize, typify, signify, import, spell, aim, aim, get.

 mean (noun) drive (noun)

-an average of n numbers computed by adding some function of the numbers and dividing by some function of n the act of applying force to propel something
+an average of n numbers computed by adding some function of the numbers and dividing by some function of n a journey in a vehicle (usually an automobile)

 a series of actions advancing a principle or tending toward a particular end